Winner of the Sunshine Solar panel competition is.....

 Thank you to all of the schools that took part in this competition, we were really impressed by the ideas the children worked on.
 Congratulations to the two runners up, Rode Heath Primary School and Elworth Hall Primary School.

-Bollington St John's CE Primary School, will receive a solar package worth up to £10,000.
+Bollington St John's CE Primary School, have received a solar package worth up to £10,000, funded by Storengy UK.
+The solar panels were installed in January 2022.

 “We have been delighted to see the volume of responses and input from the children.
 Following our visits to the shortlisted finalists, we were extremely impressed with the knowledge demonstrated by the children on committing to combatting climate change and ideas around sustainable solutions for the future.